sriducati/download/README.md

 Introduction
 ------------
-This is a simple Zend Framework2 Application with Drag and drop file upload functionality.Coding is written in a much simpler way so that even a beginer will be able to understand it very easily.
+Hi My name is Srinivas ....
+This is My Zend Framework2 Media Sharing Web Application with Drag and drop file upload functionality.Coding is written in a much simpler way so that even a beginer will be able to understand it very easily.

 Features